silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/01_Templates/03_Requirements.md

 	Requirements::javascriptTemplate("cms/javascript/editor.template.js", $vars);

+In this example, `editor.template.js` is expected to contain a replaceable variable expressed as `$EditorCSS`.

 ### Custom Inline CSS or Javascript

 You can also quote custom script directly.
 This may seem a bit ugly, but is useful when you need to transfer some kind